Government of National Salvation: Accepting refugees

 One area in which the Government of National Salvation did have success was the acceptance of Serb refugees that fled from neighboring states, most notably the Independent State of Croatia (NDH).
 The Germans transferred some Slovenes to the Serbian rump state as that territory was incorporated into Nazi Germany.
 Other sources of refugees included Bulgarian-occupied Macedonia and the Italian governorate of Montenegro.
 Franz Neuhausen, the German plenipotentiary for economic affairs, estimated that there were about 420,000 refugees in Serbia.
 The Nedić regime created a Committee for Refugees in May 1941 to handle them, headed by Toma Maksimović, a former factory boss from Borovo.
 While the committee had difficulties in finding enough food, housing, and other supplies for them, the refugees were well received by the Serbian population.
 Food was especially difficult to provide due to the Germans exporting it to the Reich or to German forces in Greece.
-Most of the able-bodied refugees were employed, while children were either placed into different households or orphanages.

-German officials pointed out that transfers of people from the NDH to Serbia increased the unrest in the territory, due to the fact some refugees joined the Partisans or the Chetniks.
+German officials pointed out that transfers of people from the NDH to Serbia increased the unrest in the territory, because some refugees joined the Partisans or the Chetniks.
 The Serbian government, and some German officials, wanted to repatriate some Serbs to the places that they came from, but this was denied by the military administration, due to the difficulties that would be present for them in the NDH.